modotte/thol_scripts/README.md

 # thol_scripts

 My personal collection of 2HOL related scripts.
+Some scripts goes into their own directories.
+View CHANGELOG.MD in them to see what changed.

 ## printObjectSprites.py